 During Advent and Lent midweek prayer offices are held at Holy Cross.
-Traditionally we celebrate Matins on the Wednesdays during Advent and Lent at 11:15 AM.
+Traditionally we celebrate Matins on the Wednesdays during Advent and Lent at 10 AM.
 (Matins follows directly after Wednesday morning Bible Study).
+During the 2019-2020 Church year Vespers will be held every Wednesday at 7PM.

 The season of Advent (Latin for "Coming, Arrival) begins the Sunday closest to November 30th (the Festival of St. Andrew).
 The season of Advent directs our focus to the three comings of Christ, First as a babe in Bethlehem to atone for the sins of the world, Second, as Christ comes weekly to us in the Word and Sacraments, and Third, His coming in Glory to judge both the quick and dead.
 As we contemplate each advent of Christ we take special heed to self-examination, repentance and Christ's absolving word which sets us free from sin and makes us ready for His final advent.